Songs from Sun Street

 Songs From Sun Street is the 1998 studio album release of the Irish rock band, The Saw Doctors.
 The album was not only released on CD, but audio cassette and vinyl as well.
 It was released on The Saw Doctors' own record label, Shamtown Records as well as Paradigm Records.

+The front cover is a photo taken by Martin Parr on the beach at Weymouth in Dorset on the south coast of England.